asakura42/tatsumoto-ren.github.io/blog/easy-torrent-streaming-and-downloading.md

 ### Installation Process

-There are two ways to install Jacket.
-To install Jacket on Arch Linux and Arch-based distros, you can use either the AUR or the Chaotic repository.
+There are two ways to install Jackett.
+To install Jackett on Arch Linux and Arch-based distros, you can use either the AUR or the Chaotic repository.

 1. **Installing Jackett from the AUR:**